codefresh-io/cap-docs.codefresh.io/_docs/integrations/jenkins.md

 toc: true
 ---

- Hosted GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
-Jenkins is one of the external CI platform/tools that you can connect to Codefresh for image enrichment and reporting.
+ Use Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
+Jenkins is one of the third-party CI platform/tools that you can connect to Codefresh for deployment with image enrichment and reporting.

-For information on how to use the image reporting action in your Jenkins pipeline and how to configure the integration in Codefresg, see [CI Integrations]({{site.baseurl}}/docs/integrations/ci-integrations/).
+For information on how to use the image reporting action in your Jenkins pipeline and how to configure the integration, see [CI Integrations]({{site.baseurl}}/docs/integrations/ci-integrations/).

 ### Jenkins-Codefresh integration arguments